 px-kvdb-restore, to recover the actual keys and values from this file and put it into your new etcd or consul cluster.

-To get access to this tool please contact Portworx Support.
+To get access to this tool please contact the Portworx, Inc. support team.

 - Make sure you have a healthy etcd or consul cluster.

-- Modify the config.json on all the PX nodes to point to the new etcd or consul cluster.
+- Modify the config.json on all the Portworx nodes to point to the new etcd or consul cluster.

 - Select the node which has the latest key dump and run the restore tool on that node.